ines/course-starter-python/docs/index.md

 See architechture below.
 Make sure to add this to your path when calling them in your md file.

 ```
+course-starter-python
+├── .gitignore          # Files you change on your local that you do not want to track changes for or commit to the repo.
+├── .prettierrc         # Adds consistency to coding style.
+├── LICENSE             # Terms able to use this platform
+├── README.md           # Documentation and Description
+├── docker-compose.yml  # This and the dockerfile and needed to create a container used to install Gatsby and node10
+├── dockerfile          # See above
+├── gatsby-browser.js
+├── gatsby-config.js
+├── gatsby-node.js
+├── main.js
+├── meta.json           # Add neccasary customization such as descriptions bio and branch needed to make binder from
+├── package-lock.json
+├── package.json
+├── theme.sass          # Can be customizable to change fonts style and size and website colours and font
+├── binder
+    └── requirements.txt     # A file containing all the packages needed for the coding exercises
+├── chapter             # n = the number of modules/chapters you want.
+    ├── module0.md
+    ├── module1.md
+    ├── ...
+    └── moduleN.md
+├── data                # Store exercise datafiles here
+    └── exercise-data.csv
+├── exercises           # This file will contain all the coding exercise scripts.
+    ├── exercise_01.py
+    ├── solution_01.py
+    ├── test_01.py
+    ├── function.py
+    └── price_linearanalysis3.png
+├── slides              # This is where the slide decks live
+    ├── module0_00.md
+    ├── ...
+    └── moduleN_nn.md
+├── src                 # Don't want to go to much into this
+    ├── markdown.js
+    ├── context.js
+    ├── components
+        ├── button.js
+        ├── choice.js
+        ├── code.js
+        ├── exercise.js
+        ├── hint.js
+        ├── juniper.js
+        ├── layout.js
+        ├── link.js
+        ├── seo.js
+        ├── slides.js
+        └── typography.js
+    ├── pages
+        └── index.js
+    ├── styles
+        ├── button.module.sass
+        ├── choice.module.sass
+        ├── code.module.sass
+        ├── exercise.module.sass
+        ├── hint.module.sass
+        ├── index.module.sass
+        ├── index.sass
+        ├── layout.module.sass
+        ├── link.module.sass
+        ├── reveal.css
+        ├── slides.module.sass
+        └── typography.module.sass
+    └── templates
+        └── chapter.js
+└── static               # This is where most of your media will live, be it for slides, or anything else.
+    ├── icon.png
+    ├── icon_check.svg
+    ├── icon_slides.svg
+    ├── logo.svg
+    ├── profile.jpg
+    └── social.jpg

 ```

 To address the standard Course and bio images Ines has added a discriptive table in her course [`README.md`](https://github.com/UBC-MDS/course-starter-python#static-assets)